VamshiK-Kasula/CarND-Extended-Kalman-Filter-Project/Writeup.md

 # **Extended Kalman Filter Project**

-In this project EKF is implemented in C++ to estimate the position of a object using the simulated LASER and RADAR measurements.
+In this project EKF is implemented in C++ to estimate the position of an object using the simulated LASER and RADAR measurements.

 [image1]: ./output/dataset1.png "Dataset 1"
 [image2]: ./output/dataset1_laser.png "Dataset 1 LASER"